cdli-gh/annodoc/index.md

 ~~~
 Archi and Pomponio 347, Hayes p.371, not in CDLI

+As for roles of agents such as *giri3 PN* (by the means of PN), and *kiszib PN* (by the seal of PN), we use the dependencies `giri3`, `kiszib`, etcs., and mark these as syntactic heads, with the proper name in genitive.
+In the UD mapping, these labels then become `obl`.

-TBC: As for technical terms, the respective person designated is assumed to represent the syntactic head, with the technical term treated like epithet or unit identifier
+TBC for other roles: the respective person designated is assumed to represent the syntactic head, with the technical term treated like epithet or unit identifier

 ### Dates